careerfairsystems/nexpo-app/README.md

 - Go into the nexpo-backend-nova directory
 - Change in `launchSettings.json` the `applicationUrl` to `http://YOUR-IP-ADDRESS:5000`
 - Change in `appsettings.Development.json` the `Issuer, Audience & BaseUrl` variables where you switch out `localhost` to `YOUR-IP-ADDRESS`.
 Note that `BaseUrl` need the `:5000` port in order to work
+- Turn on the backend
+- Turn on the frontend and scan the QR code with the Expo Go application

 Also, when testing the applciation with Expo Go you need to go into [AppLoader.tsx](screens/AppLoader.tsx) and comment out the following lines:
 ```